OtavioHo/theVelopsTest/README.md

 ### Running the code in local:
 - clone the repository
 - in your terminal navigate to /back
+- execute 'npm install' to install the package dependencies
 - execute 'npm run start' to put your server up on port AAAA
 - in another terminal navigate to /front
+- execute 'yarn install' to install the package dependencies
 - execute 'yarn start'so your app will run at port ----
 - to populate your DB just access in your browser 'localhost:AAAA/populate/{n}', n is the number of users you want to add in your DB
 - access 'localhost:----' to access your app